snowdog773/week5-homework-toggle-switch/README.md

 Also, I'm not sure about using display: none; on the checkbox.
 It solved some layout issues I was having but unsure if this will affect functionality if implemented on a live web page.

+Just one more thing...

+I wanted to change the colour of the div with the .border class when the switch is toggled but can't find the right css selector.
+I thought input:checked + .border was the way but it doesn't seem to work.
+Any ideas?